Model Training and Inference

 Note

-Here, the spine_df (MySourceDataFrame) is a DataFrame containing the entity IDs in source data, the time stamp, label columns, and any additional columns containing training data.
+Here, the spine_df (MySourceDataFrame) is a DataFrame containing the entity IDs in source data, the time stamp, label columns, and additional columns containing training data.
 Requested features are retrieved for the list of entity IDs, with point-in-time correctness with respect to the provided time stamp.

 Materialized tables currently don’t guarantee immutability and have limited metadata support.
 If you require these features, consider using Snowflake Datasets instead.